Elon Musk completes $44bn Twitter takeover

 The social media platform’s shares will be suspended from trading on Friday, according to the New York Stock Exchange’s website.

-Mr Musk said he bought the social media platform to help humanity and he wanted “civilization to have a common digital town square”.
+Mr Musk said he bought the social media platform to help humanity and he wanted “civilisation to have a common digital town square”.

 He also changed his Twitter profile to read “Chief Twit”.